CubeSpawn/CubeSpawn-TestStack-DKR/README.md

 ***Updated 07/14/2016***

-As implementer vie Docker microservices architecture
+As implementer via Docker microservices architecture

 As of 7/1/2016 the first two of three examples are completed.